nicolexylow/grocer-bud-client/README.md

 2. Upon signing up, you are prompted to the categories page
 3. Add a category of your needd with a name and image
 4. Click into the newly made category
-5. Add an item within the category, which
+5. Add an item within the category, which has an input of image, name, expiry date
+6. Watch the magic happen

 ## Example use cases